 To have oversight of the processes whereby fieldwork and expedition advice and guidance is given to recipients of Society grants.
 The processes should be reviewed by the committee annually.

 To have oversight of the Society’s Professional Indemnity Insurance regarding information, advice and guidance given by the Society related to expeditions, fieldwork, outdoor learning and related activities.
-Procedurally, the policy should be reviewed by the committee annually.
-Council should review the policy every three years, aligned with each Presidential appointment.
+Procedurally, the policy should be reviewed as part of the annual risk review process.
+This process is held by the Head of Finance and Services but specialist advice and comment is invited from relevant colleagues and committees as required.
+Council should review the policy every four years, aligned with each Presidential appointment.

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.

 We will not use your details for marketing purposes without your explicit consent.

 You must be a member holding a valid Society membership to view the content you are trying to access.
 Please login to continue.

 Join us today, Society membership is open to anyone with a passion for geography